Dale Allison: Works

-Allison has contributed to the discussion regarding the origin of belief in Jesus’ resurrection.
-In Resurrecting Jesus (2005), he emphasized the equivocal nature of the evidence and explored at length many issues surrounding the nature of visions.
+Allison has contributed to the discussion regarding the origin of belief in Jesus' resurrection.
+In Resurrecting Jesus (2005), he emphasized what he saw as the equivocal nature of the evidence and explored at length many issues surrounding the nature of visions.
 Later, in The Resurrection of Jesus (2021), he expanded on these topics, responded to critics, and argued for the relevance of adding comparative materials such as Buddhist traditions about the Rainbow body.
-His main historical conclusions are, in his words, "within the broader context of critical study of the New Testament quite conservative" and "indeed border on the embarrassingly antediluvian".

 Allison has published an anthology of essays on the historical Jesus in Interpreting Jesus concerning contingent eschatology, typology, miracles, women, memory, and the methodology of Jesus research.

+In addition to his exegetical works on Matthew, Allison has written a historical-critical commentary on the Epistle of James.
+He regards the book as a pseudepigraphon and dates it to the early second century.
+Allison interprets James within a Jewish framework.
+The volume is notable for its constant use of reception history and the attempt to blur the lines between modern historical-critical exegetes and earlier commentators.

-In addition to his exegetical works on Matthew and James, Allison has written commentaries on two Greek Jewish Pseudepigrapha, the Testament of Abraham (2003) and 4 Baruch (2019).
+Allison has also written commentaries on two Greek Jewish Pseudepigrapha, the Testament of Abraham (2003) and 4 Baruch (2019).
 He regards both as originally Jewish compositions but argues that they have been altered more by later Christian hands than most scholars have thought.

-Allison has written several books aimed at readers outside the academic guild.
-The Sermon on the Mount (1999) seeks to clarify the ethical teaching attributed to Jesus in Matthew 5-7.
+Allison has written several books aimed at readers outside the academic guild, attempting to bridge academic research and add broader existential and philosophical questions.
+The Sermon on the Mount (1999) seeks to clarify the ethical teaching attributed to Jesus in Matthew 5–7.
 The Luminous Dusk (2006) is a Pascalian exploration of the sources of spiritual experience and how they have been affected by recent cultural and technological changes.
-The Love There That’s Sleeping (2006) surveys the musical corpus of George Harrison in the light of his biography and religious convictions.
-The Historical Christ and the Theological Jesus (2009) presents Allison’s reflections on the theological meaning of the modern quest for the historical Jesus.
+The Love There That's Sleeping (2006) surveys the musical corpus of George Harrison in the light of his biography and religious convictions.
+The Historical Christ and the Theological Jesus (2009) presents Allison's reflections on the theological meaning of the modern quest for the historical Jesus.
 Night Comes (2016) is a series of meditations on death and what might lie beyond.
 Encountering Mystery (2022) is a survey and interpretation of religious experiences in the contemporary world.